siavcom/web-ones-technology/README.md

 - Make a simple program in typescript (class based), but with out knowledge of web programming (HTML, CSS, VUE).

-It's based in use a main form (like ThisForm in VFP) made in typescript only, where each form has it owns components ( editBox, comboBox,checkBox grid ,etc) and has it own methods (click(), when, valid() etc())  forming a component tree.
+It's based in use a main form (like ThisForm in VFP) made in typescript only, where each form has it owns components ( editBox, comboBox, checkBox, grid, modalContainer ,etc) and has it own methods (click(), when, valid() etc())  forming a component tree.

                     this.Form
                     /   |   \